-To date, we have not generated any revenue from product sales.
-We do not know when, or if, we will generate any revenue from product sales.
-We do not expect to generate any revenue from product sales unless and until we obtain regulatory approval for and commercialize one of our current or future product candidates.
+To date, we have not generated any revenue from commercial product sales.
+We do not know when, or if, we will generate any revenue from commercial product sales.
+We do not expect to generate any revenue from commercial product sales unless and until we obtain regulatory approval for and commercialize one of our current or future product candidates.
 We anticipate that we will continue to generate losses for the foreseeable future, and we expect the accumulated losses to increase as we continue the development of and seek regulatory approvals for our product candidates and begin to commercialize any approved products.
 We are subject to all of the risks inherent in the development of new products, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
 We anticipate that we will need to raise substantial additional funding in connection with our continuing and expected expansion of our operations.

-We expect that our existing cash, cash equivalents and short-term investments as of June 30, 2021will be sufficient to fund our planned operations into 2023.
+We expect that our existing cash, cash equivalents and short-term investments as of March 31, 2022, together with the \$100.0 million received from FDB on April 4, 2022, will be sufficient to fund our planned operations into the fourth quarter of 2023.
 In order to complete the process of obtaining regulatory approval for any of our product candidates and to build the sales, marketing and distribution infrastructure that we believe will be necessary to commercialize our product candidates, if approved, we will require substantial additional funding.
 In addition, we expect to continue to opportunistically seek access to additional funds through additional public or private equity offerings or debt financings, through potential collaborations, partnering or other strategic arrangements, or a combination of the foregoing.